-TWI is working with Audubon Chicago Region and other partners on the restoration of valuable remnant wetlands in the Lake Calumet area on Chicago’s Southeast Side and exploring similar possibilities in Northwest Indiana.
+TWI is working with Audubon Great Lakes and other partners on the restoration of valuable remnant wetlands in the Calumet region, in both Illinois and Indiana.

 TWI’s Dixon Waterfowl Refuge is a recognized state Important Bird Area under this program administered by the National Audubon Society.

 TWI is working with the Chicago Park District and other partners on the restoration of valuable remnant wetlands in the Lake Calumet area on Chicago’s Southeast Side.

 Dr. Doug Stotz, senior conservation ornithologist at the Field Museum, has been monitoring bird populations at TWI's Dixon Waterfowl Refuge since the site’s restoration began in 2001.
 Dr. Stotz, also a member of TWI’s board of directors, is a key advisor regarding the impact on birds of restoration projects at the Refuge.

 TWI partnered with the Forest Preserve District to design a stream restoration, which is now underway within the St. James Farm and Blackwell forest preserves in Warrenville.

 The Wetlands Initiative is partnering with this large agricultural membership organization on farmer outreach to advance the use of farm-based constructed wetlands to reduce nutrient runoff.

 This coalition of agricultural organizations and agribusinesses is collaborating with TWI on providing information to farmers about constructed wetlands designed for nutrient removal.

 Illinois Department of Natural Resources, Division of Fisheries